William Regal: Raw General Manager and King of the Ring (2007–2009)

 As a result of Regal's actions towards Triple H, the following week on Raw Roulette he lost a First Blood match to Triple H after several right hands to Regal's forehead.
-A few weeks later, Regal made the Raw Elimination Chamber match for No Way Out.
-He later faced Randy Orton in a match during the European tour to try to teach him some respect.
+A few weeks later, Regal made the Raw Elimination Chamber match for No Way Out on 17 February.
+He later faced Randy Orton in a match on the 14 April episode of Raw during the European tour to try to teach him some respect.
 The following week, Regal won the 2008 King of the Ring tournament on a special three-hour Raw, where he defeated Hornswoggle, Finlay and CM Punk all by submission, becoming the first man to make Punk submit.
 Regal's coronation ceremony the next week was interrupted by the returning Mr. Kennedy.
 A few weeks later, Regal lost a Loser Gets Fired match to Mr. Kennedy, after which Regal was kayfabe forced to leave WWE.
 In reality, Regal was suspended on 20 May for sixty days for his second violation of the company's Substance Abuse and Drug Testing Policy.
-On 28 July, Regal returned from his suspension as a "free agent" during an episode of Raw, where he was defeated by then World Heavyweight Champion CM Punk.
+On 28 July, Regal returned from his suspension as a "free agent" during an episode of Raw, where he was defeated by then-World Heavyweight Champion CM Punk.

 Regal began a mini-feud with Jamie Noble after he took an interest in Noble's romantic interest Layla, prompting him to attack Regal.
 Both men picked up victories in consecutive weeks, before Regal won their third match, departing with Layla at his side.
 Regal's feud with Noble escalated the subsequent week when Layla declared that Noble was a loser and that she found a man worthy of her in Regal.
 However, the feud was short lived.

-On 3 November episode of Raw, Regal won an over-the-top battle royal to face Santino Marella for the Intercontinental Championship and the next week in Manchester, Regal defeated Marella in a 40-second squash match to win his second Intercontinental Championship.
+On the 3 November episode of Raw, Regal won an over-the-top battle royal to face Santino Marella for the Intercontinental Championship and the next week in Manchester, Regal defeated Marella in a 40-second squash match to win his second Intercontinental Championship.
 Later, he entered into a feud for the title with number one contender CM Punk.
-On 5 January 2009 episode of Raw, Regal lost to Punk via disqualification after he grabbed the referee's shirt.
+On the 5 January 2009 episode of Raw, Regal lost to Punk via disqualification after he grabbed the referee's shirt.
 Due to this, Stephanie McMahon awarded Punk a rematch the following week, with the stipulation that if Regal was disqualified, he would lose the Intercontinental title, but this time Punk was disqualified.
-McMahon awarded Punk another rematch, this time a no disqualification match on 19 January episode of Raw, where Regal lost the title.
+McMahon awarded Punk another rematch, this time a no disqualification match on the 19 January episode of Raw, where Regal lost the title.
 Regal got a rematch, but lost the match.
 Following the draft, Regal was left alone on the Raw brand as his on-screen manager Layla was drafted to the SmackDown brand.
-At Extreme Rules, Regal unsuccessfully challenged Kofi Kingston for the United States Championship along with Montel Vontavious Porter (MVP) and Matt Hardy, Kofi Kingston retained the United States Championship by pinning Regal.
+At Extreme Rules on 7 June, Regal unsuccessfully challenged Kofi Kingston for the United States Championship along with Montel Vontavious Porter (MVP) and Matt Hardy, as Kingston retained the United States Championship by pinning Regal.